santhoshraj2960/Airflow-ETL-workflow/README.md

-Repo that contains basic airflow tutorial.

-Airflow is used for scheduling and invoking tasks in an ETL pipeline
+# Airflow - ETL NYC taxi

+Airflow is a workflow management tool developed by Apache.
+Airflow has been used to define the worflow of the ETL process described below

+The ETL pipeline used for this project is NYC yellow, green and fhv taxi trips data.

+Brief explanation of the ETL
+1. The data is extracted in a raw format from Azure Data Lake gen 1 (**Bronze**)
+2. Transfromed to add KPIs (**Silver**)
+3. Facts and reports are created (**Gold**)
+4. The reports are then stored it in a **delta table** in **Azure Datalake Gen 2 storage**

+ETL code for respective taxi trips can be found here https://github.com/santhoshraj2960/AzureDatabricksLearn/tree/main/notebooks/ETLProdNotebooks/

-Postgres has been used to store the meta data of the tasks (or job) runs and job status
+**Postgres** has been used to store the meta data of the tasks (or job) runs and job status

 Docker has also been used to facilitate easy setup